aws-samples/aws-deeplearning-labs/README.md

 ![ScreenShot1](/images/ScreenShot1.png)

-2) The Cloudformation will run for about 20-25 minutes and will setup
+2) The Cloudformation will run for about 20-25 minutes and will

-  * A Linux Jump Box with eksctl and kubectl.
+  * Setup a Linux Jump Box with eksctl and kubectl.
-  * EKS, KubeFlow and Sagemaker operators for k8s.
+  * Deploy EKS, KubeFlow and Sagemaker operators for k8s.
-  * Install Cloud9 components
+  * Deploy Cloud9.

-You can watch the installation process by logging into the Linux Jump Server (using EC2 instance connect) and tailing the log file at /var/log/cloud-init-output.log.
+You can watch the installation process by logging into the jump server (using EC2 instance connect) and tailing the log file at /var/log/cloud-init-output.log.
 Go to Cloudformation service in AWS Console and check the stack which you just created-

 ![Image2](/images/Image2.png)